lguerard/home-assistant-pc-power/README.md

 Control the power state of a Windows PC from Home Assistant using:
 - 🔌 Wake-on-LAN to turn it on
 - 🔒 SSH to safely shut it down
+- ⚙️ Full configuration from the Home Assistant UI

 ---